mchenliu/Capstone_Project_Spotify_Data_Analysis/README.md

 - **Hip Hop** and **Rap** each hold over 10%, showcasing my appreciation for contemporary rhythmic styles.
 - My interest in **Rock**, **Indie**, and **EDM** further highlights the diversity in my musical tastes.

-:three:  Based on the past data, will podcasts occupy most listening time or music tracks? :headphones:
+:three:  Based on the past data, will podcasts occupy most listening time or music tracks? 🕒
+- **Podcasts** are likely to continue grow, reaching even higher average hours per day.
+Tracks may stabilize at lower levels or continue their gradual decline.

 :four:  Based on the past data, who will be the most played artist and podcast for 2025?" :question:
   - 🎨 Artists: